DanieleDeSensi/mammut/README.md

   of the machine.
 + [CPUFreq](./mammut/cpufreq): Allows to read and change the frequency and the governors of the Physical Cores.
 + [Energy](./mammut/energy): Allows to read the energy consumption of the CPUs.
++ [Process](./mammut/process): Allows to manage processes and threads and read statistics about them.

-The documentation for each module can be found on the corresponing folder.
+The documentation for each module can be found on the corresponding folder.

 To manage a remote machine, ```mammut-server``` must run on that machine.
 From the user perspective, the only difference between managing a local or a remote machine concerns the module initialization.
 For example,